mattbierbaum/arxiv-public-datasets/README.md

 **Kaggle (Google Cloud) download**

 To generate the cocitation network, you first must have the full text.
-Use optional argument `--dir` if the pdfs are not at the default location.
+Use optional argument `--dir` if the pdfs are not at the default location, excecute:

     python bin/cocitations.py -N [OPTIONAL number_of_processes,default cpu_count] --dir [texts_directory, default $ARXIV_DATA/fulltext]